tailcallhq/tailcallhq.github.io/docs/guides/operators.md

 }
 ```

 In this example, the `workers` is set to `32`.
-This means that the Tailcall will use 32 worker threads.
+This means that the Tailcall server will use 32 worker threads.

 ### port